andrewjmetzger/foxcraft.mtz.gr/index.md

 Some vanilla block textures lovingly borrowed from [Werian by Filmjolk](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/resource-packs/wip-resource-pack/1259157-32x-1-7-2-1-6-4-filmjolks-medieval-werian-v-0-6-2) (&copy; Filmjolk, All Rights Reserved).

-Additional modified block textures by @andrewjmetzger, CC-BY-NC-SA 4.0.
+Additional modified block textures by [andrewjmetzger]({{ site.github }}), licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 All other resources are copyrighted to their respective creators, used with love.
 See the [full list of mods](/about/mod-list) for information on individual licenses and usage conditions.